 South Korea first baseman Ji-Man Choi homers in Yanks' debut

-Ji-Man Choi has homered in his debut for the New York Yankees, a two-run drive in the fifth inning against Toronto's Mark Estrada.
+NEW YORK - Ji-Man Choi homered in his debut for the New York Yankees, a two-run drive in the fifth inning against Toronto's Mark Estrada.
 A 26-year-old South Korean, Choi was brought up from Triple-A Scranton/Wilkes-Barre on Wednesday, a day after the Yankees designated Chris Carter for assignment for the second time this season.

 Add your comments below